 2: Intune Logs:

-How great it is to see, the DHA reports are also visible in Intune itself?
-First, let’s take a look at when you DON’T have any compliance policies configured that leverage DHA.
+How great it is to see that the DHA reports are also visible in Intune itself.
+First, let’s look at when you DON’T have any compliance policies configured that leverage DHA.
 As shown below… no devices were found.

-Now let’s take a look at when we have a compliance policy configured which leverages DHA.
+Now let’s look at when we have a compliance policy configured that leverages DHA.

-Every detail you want to know about DHA is in it: Bitlocker, Code Integrity, Early Launch Antimalware, AIK keys, Health Certificate Issues and even the PCR values I talked about earlier on.
+Every detail you want to know about DHA is in it: Bitlocker, Code Integrity, Early Launch Antimalware, AIK keys, Health Certificate Issues and even the PCR values I discussed earlier.

 But did you take a good look at the PCR Value above?
-Do you know where this PCR value stands for?
+Do you know what this PCR value stands for?
 Let’s take a look at option 3

 3: TPMTool

-It’s such a fantastic tool when you want to have some more insights into the TPM itself.
+It’s such a fantastic tool when you want more insights into the TPM itself.
 When you want to produce the logs, the only thing you will need to do is enter this command: tpmtool gatherlogs

 Let’s open the TPMinformation.txt and scroll down to the TPM_ALS_SHA256 PCRs.
 You will notice all the PCR values will be shown here.
 Mmmm… That first one PCR[00] looks familiar?
-Yes, it does, as it is the PCR[00] value you will also see in the DHA-Report in Intune.
+Yes, it does, as you will also see the PCR[00] value in the DHA-Report in Intune.

-So let’s take a look again, what the PCR[00] stands for!
+So, let’s retake a look at what the PCR[00] stands for!

-And now translate the while PCR information file to something understandable instead of some “random” numbers
+And now, translate the PCR information file to something understandable instead of some “random” numbers

 7. Intune Policy

-I almost forgot to tell you about a neat Intune Policy you can configure.
+I almost forgot about a neat Intune Policy you can configure.
 Let’s take a look at the CSP OMA-URI

 ./Device/Vendor/MSFT/Policy/Config/Security/RequireRetrieveHealthCertificateOnBoot

-When this policy is configured it will improve the performance and reduce the latency during Device Health verification by enabling the device to fetch and cache the data.
+When configured, this policy will improve the performance and reduce the latency during Device Health verification by enabling the device to fetch and cache the data.

 8.A Reboot to fix it all?

-I guess after reading how the DHA works, we also know that the BitLocker compliance state is captured during boot.
-When you enable BitLocker after the first boot, the device will still not be compliant as the measured boot state (DHA-Boot-Data) does not have the knowledge that Bitlocker was enabled.
+After reading how the DHA works, we also know that the BitLocker compliance state is captured during boot.
+When you enable BitLocker after the first boot, the device will still not be compliant as the measured boot state (DHA-Boot-Data) does not know that Bitlocker was enabled.

-So the only thing left to fix it all, to make sure Bitlocker is enabled is just to reboot your device to initiate the measurement.
-After the device has reported that BitLocker is enabled from the measured boot date, you are good to go!
+So, the only thing left to fix it all and ensure Bitlocker is enabled is to reboot your device to initiate the measurement.
+After the device reports that BitLocker is enabled from the measured boot date, you are good to go!

 Or????????

-As I showed in the beginning we are making use of multiple compliance policies.
-My advice, just create a new Compliance policy and only require Bitlocker in it.
+As I showed in the beginning, we are using multiple compliance policies.
+My advice is just to create a new Compliance policy and only require Bitlocker in it.
 Changing the Bitlocker Compliance policy to mark the device as not compliant after 1 or 2 days will give the device the time it needs to report its compliance state!

-Of course, looking at the schedule, the minimum of days you could set is 1.
-For the DHA Bitlocker compliance policy that is pretty fine but for other policies, it could be way too long.
+Of course, looking at the schedule, the minimum number of days you could set is 1.
+For the DHA Bitlocker compliance policy, that is pretty fine, but for other policies, it could be way too long.

 If that’s the issue, please look into the “gracePeriodHours” when using the New-IntuneDeviceCompliancePolicy.